Tanmoy-Rath/misc/applyfamily.md

 # The functions of the apply family

-### 1. apply(array or a matrix, the diemension(rows or columns) over which the function is applied, anonymous or built-in function, ...)
+### 1. apply(array/matrix, diemension(rows or columns) over which the function is applied, anonymous/built-in function, ...)

 ### 2. lapply() -- same as apply() but returns a list
     _ Create a list of matrices